JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### Tuesday, 21 November 2023

 Started reading Introducing ArcGIS API 4 for JavaScript: Turn Awesome Maps into Awesome Apps by Rene Rubalcava.
 Tomorrow, I should be able to finish it, and then Thursday, I get to start programming.

+# Day 404
+### Wednesday, 22 November 2023

+Today, I read the book Introducing ArcGIS API 4 for JavaScript: Turn Awesome Maps into Awesome Apps and found a wonderful github repository showing a complete project that I can use to figure out everything I need to build my own project.
+Tomorrow, I get to start actually coding!